Dear DfT OLR Holdings Limited,

 If you are dissatisfied with the way we have responded to or handled your

 request, you have the right to ask for an internal review.
-These should
+These should be

-be submitted within two calendar months of the date of this letter and
+submitted within two calendar months of the date of this letter and

-reference number above in any future communications.
+to quote the reference number above in any future communications.

 If you ask for an internal review and are still not content with the